hstarmans/TMC2130Stepper/README.md

 ## What works:
 Nearly all the features in the registeries are configurable through get/set functions.
 See below for a list of functions.
 Datasheet ([link](https://www.trinamic.com/fileadmin/assets/Products/ICs_Documents/TMC2130_datasheet.pdf)) from Trinamic also provides further detail into the settings available.

-## Simple example
-For examples, see the example folder.

 ## Current calculations

 A simple way to set the current is to use the setCurrent() method.